KSP-KOS/KOS/doc/source/structures/communication/message.rst

           - date this message was received at
         * - :attr:`SENDER`
           - :struct:`Vessel` or :struct:`Boolean`
-          - vessel which has sent this message, or Boolean false if sender vessel is now gone
+          - vessel which has sent this message, or Boolean false if sender vessel is now gone, or Boolean true if the sender is the KSC
         * - :attr:`HASSENDER`
           - :struct:`Boolean`
           - Tests whether or not the sender vessel still exists.